netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>kind</b></td>
         <td>enum</td>
         <td>
-          Kind is the workload kind, either DaemonSet or Deployment.
+          kind of the workload, either DaemonSet or Deployment.
 When DaemonSet is used, each pod will receive flows from the node it is running on.
 When Deployment is used, the flows traffic received from nodes will be load-balanced.
 Note that in such a case, the number of replicas should be less or equal to the number of nodes, as extra-pods would be unused due to session affinity with the node IP.
 When using Kafka, this option only affects the flowlogs-pipeline ingester, not the transformer.<br/>
           <br/>
             <i>Enum</i>: DaemonSet, Deployment<br/>
             <i>Default</i>: DaemonSet<br/>